Prickly Chayote Squash

-This item was last sold on : 07/02/18
+This item was last sold on : 08/12/21

-Prickly chayote squash can be harvested year-round, with peak harvests in the fall and occasionally late spring.
+Prickly chayote squash can be harvested year-round, with peak harvests in the fall and occasionally in late spring.

-Prickly chayote is native to Mexico and Central America and its first cultivation was during the Aztec Empire of pre-Columbian times.
-It is a subtropical perennial whose cultivation has spread throughout the tropics and into Northern America.
-In the eighteenth century it was grown extensively in Jamaica where it was known as chocho.
-In the commercial market it was exported around the same time from Jamaica to markets along the eastern seaboard in North America.
-In the United States today it is grown commercially in California, Florida and Louisiana though Central America continues to be the leader in commercial production of all varieties of chayote squash including Prickly chayote.
-The Prickly chayote prefers warm tropical to sub-tropical climates and requires 6 hours of full sunlight a day to flower and produce fruit.
+Prickly chayote is native to Mexico and Central America, and its first cultivation was during the Aztec Empire of pre-Columbian times.
+It was then spread across the world via explorers and immigrants, and in the eighteenth century, it was grown extensively in Jamaica where it was known as chocho.
+It was also exported around the same time from Jamaica to markets along the eastern seaboard in North America in the nineteenth century.
+Today Prickly chayote can be found at local markets and grocers in North, South, and Central America, Africa, Europe, Asia, and Australia.

 Recipes that include Prickly Chayote Squash.
 One is easiest, three is harder.

-Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
+Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.